PTEN (Patterson-UTI Energy Inc.) stock is in for a key growth catalyst - The Dwinnex

-As of close of business last night, Patterson-UTI Energy Inc.’s stock clocked out at 15.94, up 4.73% from its previous closing price of $15.22.
-In other words, the price has increased by $+0.72 from its previous closing price.
-On the day, 2569734 shares were traded.
-PTEN reached its highest trading level at $16.38 during the session, while it also had its lowest trading level at $15.67.
+As of close of business last night, Patterson-UTI Energy Inc.’s stock clocked out at 15.70, down -4.21% from its previous closing price of $16.39.
+In other words, the price has decreased by $-0.69 from its previous closing price.
+On the day, 2549601 shares were traded.
+PTEN reached its highest trading level at $16.25 during the session, while it also had its lowest trading level at $15.41.

 3 Tiny Stocks Primed to Explode